 4. Keep positive tone

-Develop a set of standards customer conversations that will allow each member to maintain a unique voice without sounding robotic.
+Develop a set of standards for customer conversations that will allow each member to maintain a unique voice without sounding robotic.
 Maintain the tone positive during the conversation, putting your best language forward.

-It means value whatever your customer speaks, listen to it and reply courteously.
+It means value whatever your customer speaks, listen to it, and reply courteously.
 Never forget the golden words – “The customer is always right”.
 Without being negative or using blaming words deal with the customers.